nprint/nprintml/README.md

 Depending on your situation, consider [pyenv](https://github.com/pyenv/pyenv) for easy installation and management of arbitrary versions of Python.

-nprintML further requires nPrint (see below).
+nPrintML further requires nPrint (see below).

 ### Installation

-nprintML itself is available for download from the [Python Package Index (PyPI)](https://pypi.org/project/nprintml/) and via `pip`:
+nPrintML itself is available for download from the [Python Package Index (PyPI)](https://pypi.org/project/nprintml/) and via `pip`, _e.g._:

     python -m pip install nprintml

+(Note: The `python` or `pip` executable used to install nPrintML depends upon your system and as discussed in the preceding section.
+And, for example, your system might supply a `python3` command, but _not_ a `python` command.
+As such, the above may be adapted to your system.)

 This downloads, builds and installs the `nprintml` console command.
 If you're happy to manage your Python (virtual) environment, you're all set with the above.

-That said, installation of this command via a tool such as [pipx](https://pipxproject.github.io/pipx/) is strongly encouraged. pipx will ensure that nprintML is installed into its own virtual environment, such that its third-party libraries do not conflict with any others installed on your system.
+That said, installation of this command via a tool such as [pipx](https://pipxproject.github.io/pipx/) is strongly encouraged. pipx will ensure that nPrintML is installed into its own virtual environment, such that its third-party libraries do not conflict with any others installed on your system.

-(Note that nPrint and nprintML are unrelated to the PyPI distribution named "nprint.")
+(Note that nPrint and nPrintML are unrelated to the PyPI distribution named "nprint.")

 ### Post-installation

-nprintML depends on the nPrint command, which may be installed separately, (with reference to the [nPrint documentation](https://github.com/nprint/nprint/wiki/2.-Installation)).
+nPrintML depends on the nPrint command, which may be installed separately, (with reference to the [nPrint documentation](https://github.com/nprint/nprint/wiki/2.-Installation)).

-For quick-and-easy satisfaction of this requirement, nprintML supplies the bootstrapping command `nprint-install`, which is made available to your environment with nprintML installed.
+For quick-and-easy satisfaction of this requirement, nPrintML supplies the bootstrapping command `nprint-install`, which is made available to your environment with nPrintML installed.
 This command will inspect its execution environment and attempt to retrieve, compile and install nPrint with the most appropriate defaults:

     nprint-install

-nPrint may thereby be installed system-globally, to the user environment, to the (virtual) environment to which nprintML was installed, or to a specified path prefix.
+nPrint may thereby be installed system-globally, to the user environment, to the (virtual) environment to which nPrintML was installed, or to a specified path prefix.
 Consult the command's `--help` for more information.

 `nprint-install` is identically available through its Python module (no different from `pip` above):